Giant Atoms in a Synthetic Frequency Dimension

-On the other hand, as mentioned in the main text, such a giant atom can hardly be excited by photons coming from its right side (or say, by an excited small atom located at its right side).
-This can be understood again from Eq.~(\ref{eqs23}), which shows that the effective coupling strength from a right-side small atom to the giant one $g_{S\rightarrow G}\propto[e^{i(k_{0}M+\theta)}+e^{ik_{0}|D|}]$ is always zero as long as $\theta=\pi/2$ and $N=3$.
-This thus provides the possibility of realizing cascaded interactions between multiple such giant atoms, i.e., the interatomic interactions can be directional based on this mechanism.
-As an example, we consider here that another giant atom (labeled as ``atom $B$'') is coupled to the frequency lattice at sites $m=4$ and $m=7$, while the present one (labeled as ``atom $A$'') is coupled to the lattice at $m=0$ and $m=3$.
-The two giant atoms are assumed to be identical except for the positions of the coupling points.
-We plot in Fig.~\ref{figs3} the dynamic evolutions of the atomic populations $P_{e,A}(t)$ of atom $A$ and $P_{e,B}(t)$ of atom $B$ with two initial states $|\psi(t=0)\rangle=|0,e,g\rangle$ and $|\psi(t=0)\rangle=|0,g,e\rangle$.
-As predicted above, in the case of $\theta=\pi/2$, the excitation of atom $A$ can be partially transferred to atom $B$ [Fig.~\figpanel{figs3}{a}], whereas atom $A$ can hardly be excited if atom $B$ is initially excited [Fig.~\figpanel{figs3}{b}].
-This indicates that one can implement cascaded systems in the synthetic frequency dimension.
+with $\omega_{k}=2J\cos{k}$ the dispersion relation of the lattice.
+Equation~(\ref{eq9}) shows a standard atom-field interaction but with an engineered momentum-dependent coupling.
+Clearly, the phase $\theta$ renders the coupling asymmetric in $k$ and thus mimics a synthetic gauge field threading the plaquette spanned by the atom-waveguide couplings.
+The gauge field allows the interaction to imprint a momentum kick on photons propagating toward left or right, similar to the Aharonov-Bohm (AB) effect.
+Once again, this result can be quantitatively understood from the model of giant-small atoms~\cite{SM}, where the excitation of the giant atom cannot be transferred to a small atom on its left side if $\theta=\pi/2$ and $N=-3$.
+We point out that the weak excitations of the left-side sites in Fig.~\figpanel{fig3}{a} arise from the finite-size effect of the lattice.
+As shown in Fig.~S2 of Ref.~\cite{SM}, the chiral profile tends to become more ideal with the increase of the lattice size.

-Finally, one can see from Eq.~(\ref{eqs21}) that the effective coupling strength from the small atom to the giant one $g_{S\rightarrow G}\propto[e^{i(k_{0}M+\theta)}+e^{ik_{0}D}]=0$ if $M=2$, $D=1$, and $\theta=-\pi/2$, or if $M=1$, $D=2$, and $\theta=\pi/2$.
-In these cases, the giant atom cannot be excited and thus the chiral modal excitation profile almost disappears, as shown in Fig.~\figpanel{fig4}{c} in the main text (see the green line with squares).
-On the contrary, $g_{S\rightarrow G}$ reaches its maximum if $M=1$, $D=2$, and $\theta=-\pi/2$, or if $M=2$, $D=1$, and $\theta=\pi/2$.
-The excited giant atom exhibits reversed chiral spontaneous emission for $\theta=\pi/2$ and $\theta-\pi/2$, as discussed above, and thus yields reversed modal excitation profiles as shown in Fig.~\figpanel{fig4}{c} in the main text (see the blue line with dots and the red line with circles).
+On the other hand, such a giant atom can hardly be excited by photons coming from the right side, as shown in Fig.~\figpanel{fig3}{b}.
+This thus provides the possibility of realizing cascaded interactions~\cite{cascade1,cascade2,cascade3} in the frequency dimension, with which the excitation of the present giant atom can be transferred to another such one but not vice versa.
+As an example, we assume that another giant atom (labeled as atom $B$) is coupled to the frequency lattice at sites $m=1$ and $m=4$, while the present one (labeled as atom $A$) is coupled to the lattice at sites $m=-3$ and $m=0$.
+Other parameters such as the effective coupling strengths are assumed to be identical for the two atoms.
+We plot in Figs.~\figpanel{fig3}{c} and \figpanel{fig3}{d} the evolutions of the atomic populations $P_{e,A}(t)$ of atom $A$ and $P_{e,B}(t)$ of atom $B$ when different atoms are initially excited.
+As expected, in the case of $\theta=\pi/2$, the excitation of atom $A$ can be partially transferred to atom $B$, whereas atom $A$ is always nearly in the ground state if atom $B$ is initially excited.